freebasic/fbfrog/readme.txt

   - C++ methods currently trigger a bug, probably because the multdecl splitup only sets MARK_PROCDECL for MARK_TOPDECL, not MARK_FIELDDECL, and the fielddecl translator of course won't expect the ()'s...
+  - #include <foo>
+  - EXTERN/callconv #defines in front of procdecls
+    For example, many headers use defines like <WINAPI> defined to <__stdcall>
+    in function declarations.
+Those should be backtracked to see what they expand to, so we can tell whether it's a calling convention (these are most important) and then put it into the right position in function declarations.
+    options:
+      a) Support multiple token buffers via tk_switch(buffer-index) and scan the files for #defines without touching the translation-in-progress
+      b) Launch a second process to filter the files for those #defines, then parse its output.
+      c) In the current file only, parse backwards to find those #defines, or collect a list of such #defines
+      d) Collect information on such #defines during a preparse

+> More translations passes
+  - Mark ids during translation, then check them in a global pass
+  - Mark expressions during translation, for improved operator translation (e.g. #define bodies, or #if expressions)
-> Add a global useless-typedef-removal pass that removes typedefs that have the same id as a type and no pointers/procptrs on them.
-Add TODOs for such typedefs that have pointers, since those would cause dupdef errors in FB anyways (FB doesn't have separate struct/typedef namespaces)
-	/* typedef-same-id-as-type fixups: */
-	typedef struct T T;
+  - Add a global useless-typedef-removal pass that removes typedefs that have the same id as a type and no pointers/procptrs on them.
+Add TODOs for such typedefs that have pointers, since those would cause dupdef errors in FB anyways (FB doesn't have separate struct/typedef namespaces) /* typedef-same-id-as-type fixups: */ typedef struct T T;
 	typedef struct T A, T;
 	typedef struct T T, B;
 	typedef struct T A, T, B;
+  - extern "C"/cdecl alias fixups
+  - Realign commentary

+> Use a onewaystorage for token text.
+Then we don't need to worry about deallocating(), and tk_end() can easily clean it up too... we don't delete that many text tokens anyways (we /preserve/ most identifiers etc).
+  Now that token text is never deleted we can also use a hash to hash token text and save some memory.
 > Make each TK_SPACE correspond to a single space -- that's just easier for everything, including overhead space removal
 > Change insert_spaced_token() to be smarter and only insert space to separate keywords from each other, but not from ')' etc.
   This would be easier if all keywords were KW_*, i.e. TK_NOT should be '!', while KW_NOT is 'NOT'

-> Mark ids during translation, then check them in a global pass
-> Mark expressions during translation, for improved operator translation (e.g. #define bodies, or #if expressions)

-> Let translators mark any id declarations as MARK_TYPEID or MARK_ID (the two FB namespaces), then add a global id vs. FB keyword checker, etc... including checks for conflicting ids (case insensitivity).
-  Add a number to the __FAKE__ id for anonymous structs, or it will be misdetected...

 > Clean up/unify the ';' removal and ':' insertion

-> --combine: Build a dependency graph of #includes to determine which files can be inserted into their "parents".
-Rules for inserting an #include file: has only one parent, and only one reference by that parent, is among list of input files.
-  (This can also be used to filter duplicate input files) Then the parsing/translation process starts with the parents, and before parsing each file there is a combining pass that merges in the sub-tree of
-  #include files that can be combined with this file.

 > Insert EOL + same indentation instead of ':' in some cases, e.g. fields or typede-struct-block split ups

 > Add --input-dir <path> and scan it for *.h files

-> Show message after emitting: bar.bi: merged into foo.bi
-  foo.bi: 14 TODOs, 512 lines (60 KiB) from 332 lines (53 KiB)

-> #define tracing
-  For example, many headers use defines like <WINAPI> (defined to <__stdcall>) in function declarations.
-Those should be backtracked to see what they expand to, so we can tell whether it's a calling convention (these are most important) and then put it into the right position in function declarations.
-  3 options:
-    a) Support multiple token buffers via tk_switch(buffer-index) and scan the files for #defines without touching the translation-in-progress
-    b) Launch a second process to filter the files for those #defines, then parse its output.
-    c) In the current file only, parse backwards to find those #defines, or collect a list of such #defines

-> Pretty printing yes/no?
+> Pretty print .bi input
-  - fbfrog should preserve original as close as possible
-  - Nice for realigning commentary ('int' vs. 'as integer' just isn't the same)
+  - Add FB mode to the lexer
+  - Keyword casing
-  - Could do function declaration wrapping
+  - Function declaration wrapping?
-  - Could fixup space overkill so translator wouldn't have to worry
-  - Perhaps make it a separate 'fbpretty' program, then it could also be used to reformat user-supplied headers, e.g. change keyword casing.
+  - Fixup indendation and overhead space?

 > Make a simple GUI -- someone is going to ask for it anyways